elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/field_hook.md

 **Type:** `ValidationError[]`

-An array of possible validation error.
+An array of possible validation errors.
 Each error has a required `message` property and any other meta data returned by your validation(s).

 ### isValid